Fitness Bank vs. Marcus By Goldman Sachs

 Strengths

-• Fitness Bank's Fitness Elite Checking & Fitness Savings Combo allows for potential higher earnings.
+- Fitness Bank's Fitness Elite Checking & Fitness Savings Combo has a tiered structure for higher earnings.

 Potential Drawbacks

-• Fitness Bank has a maintenance fee of $10 unless conditions are met.
+- Fitness Bank charges a $10 maintenance fee unless balance requirements are met.

 Marcus by Goldman Sachs